-A main ban in most schools lunch boxes are nuts.
+A main ban in most schools lunch boxes is nuts.
 This includes any kind of food that has a nut trace – like certain cakes, peanut butter sandwiches etc.

 Try using seeds to replace nuts so your child is still experiencing that nutty taste in the form of these muesli bars in an allergy-friendly way.

-Some ways to avoid risk of anaphylaxis is to encourage your children not to share their foods, wash their hands after eating and get help from a teacher if another child looks unwell.
+Some ways to avoid the risk of anaphylaxis are to encourage your children not to share their foods, wash their hands after eating and get help from a teacher if another child looks unwell.

-For some more nut-free lunch box meals, look at these 6 delicious ideas.
+For some more nut-free and allergy-friendly school lunches, look at these 6 delicious ideas.

 Meal plan in advance

 Plan: Use our 28 Day Weight Loss Challenge shopping list to keep track of all your ingredients and what is low and needs topping up.
-This will not only ensure your never left unprepared but will be a nice rest on your grocery bill as you won’t be buying unnecessary items so frequently.
+This will not only ensure you are never left unprepared as you won’t be buying unnecessary items so frequently.

-Prep in advance: Involving your kids in the cooking process of school lunches can be the difference to an empty lunch box come home time and a full one.
-Get your little ones excited to help by picking out their lunches and snacks for the week and start prepping with these 5 kid-approved recipes.
+Prep in advance: Involving your kids in the cooking process of school lunches can be the difference between an empty lunch box come home time and a full one.
+Get your little ones excited to help by picking and packing school lunches and snacks for the week and start prepping with these 5 kid-approved recipes.

 Are your kids sick of their soggy sandwiches?
 The heat doesn’t help it either.

-To keep this fresh and appetising, try adding a frozen drink wrapped in a plastic zip lock bag as a substitute for an ice block cooler.
+To keep food fresh and appetising, try adding a frozen drink wrapped in a plastic zip-lock bag as a substitute for an ice-block cooler.

 By the time the bell rings for lunch, your Homemade gummies (a great swap for lollies) will be cool and fresh for your little one.
-Alternatively fill your child’s water bottle with water and freeze it, then place it in the lunch box to keep food cold.
+Alternatively, fill your child’s water bottle with water and freeze it, then place it in the lunch box to keep food fresh and cold.

 Pack healthy sweet treats

 This doesn’t need to be difficult.
-Avoiding packaged and processed foods is a great rule of thumb when packing your child’s lunch box as it ensures you’re child is being given nourishing, wholesome lunches and snacks.
+Avoiding packaged and processed foods is a great rule of thumb when packing your child’s lunch box as it ensures your child is being given wholesome lunches and nutritious snacks.

-Yes, it can sometimes be easier to throw a packet of chips or a store bought ‘healthy’ bar into the lunch box when you’re frantically trying to get out the door, but meal prepping can actually make up for this.
+Yes, it can sometimes be easier to throw a packet of chips or a store-bought ‘healthy’ bar into the lunch box when you’re frantically trying to get out the door, but meal prepping can actually make up for this.
 How?
-By making double the night before and using leftovers for lunches, preparing earlier and then freezing also saves more time and keeps your kids healthy!
+By making extra portions the night before and using leftovers for lunches, preparing earlier, and then freezing also saves more time and keeps your kids healthy!

-If you have a fussy eater who can’t bear the thought of a lunch box without some kind of ‘junk food’, try your hand at baking healthy treats such as these 6 which have NO sugar at all but taste like a candy factory.
+If your child is a fussy eater who can’t bear the thought of a lunch box without some kind of ‘junk food’, try your hand at baking these kids healthy treats which have NO sugar at all but taste like they’ve come from a candy factory.

-Nutrition Australia says a lunch box has 4 components, a main item, a fruit or vegetable snack, a second snack, and a drink.
+Nutrition Australia says a lunch box has 4 components, a main item, fresh fruit or vegetable snack, a second snack, and a drink.

 The Australian National Children’s Nutrition and Physical Activity Survey in 2007 reported that there are key areas of nutrition that school kids are lacking.
-Some of these include calcium, fruit and vegetables and an increase in sugar.
+Some of these include calcium, fresh fruit and vegetables but with an increase in sugar.